IkQxzi/Dynamic-Easy-GPU-PV/README.md

 3. Search your system for Powershell ISE and run as Administrator.
 4. In the extracted folder you downloaded, open PreChecks.ps1 in Powershell ISE.
 Run the files from within the extracted folder.
 Do not move them.
 5. Open and Run PreChecks.ps1 in Powershell ISE using the green play button and copy the GPU Listed (or the warnings that you need to fix).
 6. Open CopyFilesToVM.ps1 Powershell ISE and edit the params section at the top of the file, you need to be careful about how much ram, storage and hard drive you give it as your system needs to have that available.
 On Windows 10 the GPUName must be left as "AUTO", In Windows 11 it can be either "AUTO" or the specific name of the GPU you want to partition exactly how it appears in PreChecks.ps1.
-Additionally, you need to provide the path to the Windows 10/11 ISO file you downloaded.
+Additionally, you need to provide the path to [the Windows 10/11 ISO file you downloaded (refer to Prequisites for instructions).
 7. Run CopyFilesToVM.ps1 with your changes to the params section - this may take 5-10 minutes.
 8. Open and sign into Parsec on the VM.
 You can use Parsec to connect to the VM up to 4K60FPS.
+9. Download [Rivatuner Statisics server](https://ftp.nluug.nl/pub/games/PC/guru3d/afterburner/[Guru3D.com]-RTSS.zip) (comes packaged with, and recommended to install with, [MSI Afterburner](https://download.msi.com/uti_exe/vga/MSIAfterburnerSetup.zip?__token__=exp=1695535772~acl=/*~hmac=264a5dd8a3e37aa07ac8a6a8ebe11a6f488bdf7189585ee70aa181d6b7edbb0e)) and set the global fremerate cap to 60
+-DO NOT SKIP THIS STEP OTHERWISE THE VM WILL TAKE UP ALL YOUR GPU RESOURCES-
-9. You should be good to go!
+10. You should be good to go!

 ### Upgrading GPU Drivers when you update the host GPU Drivers
 It's important to update the VM GPU Drivers after you have updated the Host GPUs drivers.
 You can do this by...